KdogDevs/shift2stream-website/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have met the following

-- Node.js (v14.0.0 or later)
 - npm (v6.0.0 or later)

 ## Installation